qrtl/hls-custom/stock_report_deliveryslip_adj/readme/DESCRIPTION.rst

-This module adjusts the layout of the delivery Slip.
+This module adjusts the layout of the delivery slip report.